-This web page is a supplement to the Facebook group IVwireless (same name) “IV” is for the Rye neighborhood Indian Village.
+This web page is to supplement the Facebook group IVwireless (same name) “IV” is for the Rye neighborhood Indian Village.
 The Indian Village dam the Bowamn Ave dam was hacked by the Iranians.

 Goal is to present correct, unbiased technical information on wireless connectivity to mobile devices in Rye, NY.

 NO new Rye DAS sites mounted on top of telephone poles probably means “reduced” substandard wireless connectivity for Rye, NY. ( and the neighborhood Indian Village).
 5G may never come to Rye, NY?

-Some existing or new wireless devices MAY not work in Rye with existing number of high elevation high pwer “MACRO” cell sites.
+Existing or new wireless devices MAY not work in Rye with only the existing high elevation, high power “MACRO” cell sites.

-When existing cell towers (Macro Sites) are at capacity.
+Many antenna sectors on the existing cell “towers” (Macro Sites) are at capacity.
 Rye moms and Rye kids can’t depend on Emergency 911 calls connecting?

 Will Ryemom’s home robots work?

 What home devices or car devices (IOT) will not work in Rye?

 There are new DAS nodes on utility poles on Poly Park Rd in Harrison.
 Ryemoms and Rye kids can drive to Harrison for faster trouble free downloads?
 Did anyone forecast that the number of connected devices in Rye will decrease over the next 10 years?

 Indian Village Rye, NY Wireless Connectivity Information Page